 Ask for help:

-You can use the Google Assistant to ask for information and help with everyday tasks.
+You can use Google Assistant to ask for information and help with everyday tasks.
 From wondering how the traffic is on your way to work, or using it as a dictionary, there are so many things the Google Assistant can help with.
 For ideas about what your Assistant can help with, ask “What can you do?”.

 Make restaurant reservations:

-You can have the Google Assistant make restaurant reservations for you.
+You can have Google Assistant make restaurant reservations for you.
 If an online booking service isn’t available, the Google Assistant will call the restaurant for you and request a reservation.
 Say “OK, Google, book a table at [restaurant name]”.
 When prompted, you can then give more details like the date and time you want.

 Play your favourite music:

 Listening to music should be easy.
-Which is where the Google Assistant comes in.
+This is where the Google Assistant comes in.
 Play your favourite music for whatever the occasion, hands-free.
 Simply ask “OK, Google, play Snow by the Red Hot Chilli Peppers on Spotify”.